jaredjensen/code-test-1/README.md

 ## What bugs do you see?

-+ `async` implies asychronous, but there is no `await` statement, so method will run asynchronously
++ `async` implies asychronous, but there is no `await` statement, so method will run synchronously
 + `First()` assumes there will always be a result
 + `Result` seems to be an output parameter, but it's not flagged as `out` and will cause an exception if null
 + No error handling